dadadaray/FTAND/README.md

 # FoodKG: A Dataset and Knowledge Graph for Forest Foods & Nutrition

-> **Purpose:** This README provides English-language documentation, clear file/folder descriptions, reproduction instructions, and a step-by-step usage guide so reviewers (and users) can reproduce results and understand the repository contents.
+> **Purpose:** This README provides English-language documentation, clear file and folder descriptions, and a step-by-step usage guide for users.

 ---